mdi-edu-gm/javascript-objects/README.md

 4. Write a program that will count how many students have a skill level greater than 5.
 This will be our top skilled students

 5. Write a program that will compute the average of the top skilled students

+6. Write a program that will get all the names of the students that are born after 1990

+7. Write a program that will get all the students that names start with "E"

+8. Write a program that will get the name and address of students whose interest is "Reading"